Cacao Festival in Belize - Punta Gorda, Toledo District

 Places

-Punta Gorda Town, locally known as "P.G.," is the capital of the Toledo District in the southern coast of Belize.
-It's tranquil atmosphere is perfect to enjoy the beautiful flora and ... morefauna of nature reserves and national parks.
-To add a bit of excitement you can sign up for cultural tours and experience the lifestyle of the indegenous Maya groups or Garifuna settlements.
+Punta Gorda Town, locally known as "P.G.," is the capital of the Toledo District on the southern coast of Belize.
+Its tranquil atmosphere is perfect to enjoy the beautiful flora and ... morefauna of nature reserves and national parks.
+Visitors can enjoy a variety of outdoor activities, such as hiking, biking, and fishing.
+To add a bit of excitement you can sign up for cultural tours and experience the lifestyle of the indigenous Maya groups or Garifuna settlements.

 Category: